simonask/reflect/README.markdown

 In main.cpp:

     int f() {
+	      // Create a universe for our objects to live in.
+	      TestUniverse universe;

         // Print the type name and all properties. auto foo_type = get_type<Foo>();
         std::cout << foo_type->name() << '\n'; // prints "Foo"